1. I do not have a background in architecture. Can I still apply to the MArch program?

 5. I received a tuition waiver, but it is not posted to my financial aid account yet.
 Is there anything else that needs to be completed?

 Students should inform OSFA as soon as possible if they have been awarded any awards.
 The tuition waiver information is not sent to Financial Aid until after classes start.
-Students receiving waivers complete a form a few weeks before the start of the term; Financial Aid will update their records once all the documentation is received, approximately 1–2 weeks after the semester begins.
+Students receiving waivers complete a form a few weeks before the start of the term, and Financial Aid will update their records once all the documentation is received, approximately 1–2 weeks after the semester begins.

 6. I was placed in the three-year MArch program, but I have an undergraduate degree in architecture.
 Why wasn't I placed with advanced standing into the second year?